-These documents should reach us on or before June 30, 2022 in order to enable the Company to determine and deduct appropriate TDS/withholding tax rate.
-No communication on the tax determination/deduction shall be entertained post June 30, 2022.
+These documents should reach us on or before Friday June 23, 2023 in order to enable the Company to determine and deduct appropriate TDS/withholding tax rate.
+No communication on the tax determination/deduction shall be entertained post June 23, 2023.

-- f) It may be further noted that in case the tax on dividend is deducted at a higher rate in absence of receipt of the forementioned details/documents, there would still be an option available with the shareholder to file the return of income and claim an appropriate refund, if eligible.
-No claim shall lie against the Company for such taxes deducted. - g) We shall arrange to email the soft copy of TDS certificate at your registered email ID in due course, post payment of the dividend. - A separate email communication was sent to the shareholders on June 7, 2022, informing the said change in Income Tax Act, 1961 as well as relevant procedure to be adopted by the shareholders for availing the applicable tax rate.
+f) It may be further noted that in case the tax on dividend is deducted at a higher rate in absence of receipt of the aforementioned details/documents, there would still be an option available with the shareholder to file the return of income and claim an appropriate refund, if eligible.
+No claim shall lie against the Company for such taxes deducted.

+- g) We shall arrange to email the soft copy of TDS certificate at your registered email ID in due course, post payment of the dividend. - A separate email communication will be sent to the shareholders informing the said change in Income Tax Act, 1961 and as well as relevant procedure to be adopted by the shareholders for availing the applicable tax rate.